COURSES TAUGHT

 What's New?

 A special issue of Language@Internet on "Graphicons and Social Media" is currently in preparation, guest edited by Yiqiong Zhang and Ashley Dainas.
-Publication is scheduled for late 2024 or early 2025.
+Publication is scheduled for early 2025.

 Selected Recent Publications